open-telemetry/opentelemetry-specification/specification/tracing-api.md

 `Span` is associated with the current context, otherwise the current `Span` from the context.

 #### WithSpan
-enters the scope of code where the given `Span` is in the current context.
+Enters the scope of code where the given `Span` is in the current context.

 Required parameters: